Quantifying Information Extraction using Generalized Quantum Measurements: Numerical results

 We parametrize the initial qubit state as

 where

-To fix the maximum of observational entropy at one in our simulations, we chose the basis of the logarithm for the observational entropy to be $\log_2$ instead of the natural logarithm in all of the examples (this changes only the scale).
+Moreover, to fix the maximum of observational entropy, we chose the basis of the logarithm for the observational entropy to be $\log_2$ instead of the natural logarithm in all of the examples (this changes only the scale).

-Fig.~\ref{Fig:single} contains observational entropy of a single measurement scheme (described in Sec.~\ref{sec:singlevN}, and Fig.~\ref{Fig:types} (a)) as a function of the standard deviation $\Omega$ of the probe (which measures how much localized in space it is).
-We take $\R(0,\pi/16,\pi/16)$ as the initial state, and $\kappa=1$.
-There is no free time evolution in this case.

-Fig.~\ref{Fig:non} contains the case of repeated measurements (Sec.~\ref{sec:rep_measurements}, Fig.~\ref{Fig:types} (b)) and repeated contacts (Sec.~\ref{sec:rep_contacts}, Fig.~\ref{Fig:types} (c)), dependent on the total number of measurements/contacts $N$, for the Hamiltonian that commutes with the measurement operator~\eqref{eq:yesH}.
-We take $\R(0,\pi/16,\pi/16)$ as the initial state, $\kappa=\Omega=1$, and the time step of free-time evolution between the measurements/contacts to be fixed at $\Delta t=1$.
-Thus the total time of free-time evolution is given by $T=N\Delta t$.
-For the discussion of convergence in panel (a), please see the end of this section.

-Fig.~\ref{Fig:int} shows the same case as Figs.~\ref{Fig:non}, but now with Hamiltonian that \emph{does not} commute with the measurement operator, Eq.~\eqref{eq:nonH}.
-We consider multiple initial states, $\R(0,\pi/16,\pi/16)$, $\R(0,0,0)$, $\R(0,\pi/4,\pi/16)$, $\R(\pi/3,\pi/3,\pi/16)$ for cases (a), (d), (e), (f), respectively.

-Fig.~\ref{Fig:limit} contains a different type of limit of large $N$ than previous figures.
-The total time of interaction $T=10$ is fixed, as well as the ratio of the interaction and the free time evolution time $R=\kappa/\Delta t=1$.
-The free time evolution step is given by $\Delta t=T/N$, where number of contacts $N$ varies.
-We include this figure to illustrate our analytical result for the long time limit of repeated contacts entropy in this scenario, Eq.~\eqref{eq:limit_PO}.
+The results are shown in the following figures, whose captions contain additional discussion: Figure~\ref{Fig:single}~depicts observational entropy of a single measurement scheme (Sec.~\ref{sec:singlevN}).
+Figures~\ref{Fig:non} and~\ref{Fig:int} show the case of repeated measurements (Sec.~\ref{sec:rep_measurements}) and repeated contacts (Sec.~\ref{sec:rep_contacts}) schemes, for an evolution Hamiltonian that does and does not commute with the measurement operator, respectively.
+Figure~\ref{Fig:limit} depicts a different type of repeated contacts limit, wherein the ratio of interaction time and free evolution time $\kappa/\Delta t=\lambda \Delta \tau/\Delta t$ are fixed [see Eq.~\eqref{eq:limit_PO}], such that the large $N$ limit can be taken unlike previous figures.